XML RSS

 • Be a responsible pet owner.
 Obey leash laws, keep shots up to date and any registration fees paid.

-• If you have a pit, obedience train your dog.
-Let him be an ambassador for the breed when in public.
+• Obedience train your pit bull.
+Let him be an ambassador for bully dogs when in public.

-• If you have the time and interest participate in dog club activities with your pit like agility, pet therapy or search and rescue.
-Again, it's good PR for the breed.
+• If you have the time and interest, participate in dog club activities with your pit like agility, pet therapy or search and rescue.
+Again, it's good PR for these misunderstood dogs.

-• Unless you are a champion breeder or your pit bull is a show dog with titles, please spay or neuter.
-Beautiful pit bulls are dying every day because there just aren't enough good homes for them all.
+• Please spay or neuter your pet.
+Beautiful bullys are dying every day because there just aren't enough good homes for them all.
 And, that's true not just for pit bulls, but sadly for all dogs.

 • Oppose breed specific legislation.
 Educate yourself on the issues and then educate your local officials.
 Show them there are sane, effective alternatives that "punish the deed, not the breed".